Diiaablo95/Install-Swift-On-Ubuntu-AWS/README.md

 ````

-* Connect to Server.
+* Connect to Ubuntu Server.
 Using Terminal, connect to your server via SSH with the following command below:

 ````
     $ ssh -i [MyKeyPair].pem ubuntu@[MyPublicDNS]